-IAA dedicates the website to the heroes and heroines who paid the ultimate price with their life to defend Irob (their homeland and people) and the innocent Irob civilians that were rounded-up in their homes and abducted by Eritrean forces over two decades ago.
+IAA dedicates the website to the Irob heroes and heroines who paid the ultimate price with their life to defend Irob people and their homeland and people, those who stand firm with truth and justice, past and present.

 ABOUT IROB PEOPLE